7 Steps To Move On From A Toxic Relationship

 Try viewing your relationship from an outsider’s perspective.
 It can show you how your thoughts, instincts, and behaviors have been affected.

-• you’ve become unkind or impatient with others—traits you never had before, or
+• You’ve become unkind or impatient with others, traits you never had before,

-Consider this: Sarah’s partner constantly criticized her choices and minimized her achievements.
-At first, she thought it was just “tough love.”
+First, she thought it was “tough love.”
 But then she realized her self-esteem was at its lowest within one year of this relationship.

-She realized this only when she saw her relationship objectively.
-The toxic pattern was too obvious, and she accepted that it wasn’t ever likely to change.
+She realized this only when she saw her relationship from an outside observer’s perspective.
+It became too obvious that the toxic pattern wasn’t ever going to change.

 What to do: